 Ever since the Great Financial Crisis, most of the major countries in the West were forced to print money to protect their economies and bring interest rates to near-zero levels to promote spending.
 The effects of such monetary and fiscal policy are that most economies enter inflationary periods due to excessive money supply, cheap debt, and lower savings rates.
 Just as the global economy was reeling from the damage done by the Great Financial Crisis and interest rates were gradually increasing, the pandemic struck, and another money printing and low-interest-rate cycle commenced.
 This has pushed inflation to record-high levels.

 Gold is hands-down the world’s most popular safe-haven asset.
 This is because investing in gold does not entail any credit or default risks present in treasuries, bonds, or other safe-haven assets.
 Its price movements are, to a large extent, driven by the shape of the economy.
 Generally, gold is negatively affected by positive developments in the economy and positively affected when the economy is in poor shape.
 A perfect example is that gold only had a minor sell-off when the market tanked early last year due to the pandemic and started trending up before the stock markets turned upwards.
-Another one is how gold had a brutal sell-off last week after a positive US jobs report.
+Another is how gold had a brutal sell-off last week after a positive US jobs report.

 Here Are Some Of The Best Ways To Buy Gold in Canada